 Dad Faces Backlash For Posting A Picture Of His Kids Online

 If you have children yourself, your photo roll is probably full of cute snaps of your kids!
-Of course you want to share that adorable moment your toddler smeared broccoli mash all over their face with the whole world.
-Even better: You take pictures of how you yourself changed since having a toddler in your life.
-Today, instead of sending said photos to friends and family only, parents often simply share the snapshot on their social media accounts.
-Sometimes, this can even save a child's life, other times it can have dire consequences - David and Alora Brinkley can attest to that.
-David posted a picture of his kids online - soon after, he had to face a backlash for it.
+We naturally want to share that adorable moment our toddler smears broccoli mash all over their face with the whole world.
+What's even better: We take pictures of how we've changed since having a toddler in our lives.
+Today, instead of sending said photos to friends and family only, parents often share the snapshot on their social media account.
+Sometimes, this can even save a child's life, other times it can have dire consequences – David and Alora Brinkley can attest to that.
+David posted a seemingly sweet snap of his wife and kids online – soon after, he had to face a backlash online.

 What had happened?

-David Brinkley, from Oklahoma, US, merely posted a sweet picture of his wife Alora and their two kids on his Facebook account.
+David Brinkley, from Oklahoma, US, merely posted a lovely picture of his wife Alora and their two kids on his Facebook account.
 The photo in question shows them taking a nap together.
 Surprisingly, the other users' reactions were predominantly negative!
 Why?
 His wife Alora co-sleeps with her kids (at least in the picture).
-Numerous users perceive bedsharing as dangerous to their kids.
+Numerous users perceive it as dangerous for their kids.